 Web3 Jobs in Canada: A Guide to the Northern Crypto Hub

 Your guide to a Web3 career in Canada.
-Explore the country's growing crypto scene, from the Ethereum roots in Toronto to the gaming hub in Vancouver, and get insights on roles and salaries.
+Explore the country's growing crypto scene, from the Ethereum roots in Toronto to the gaming hub in Vancouver, and.

 Canada holds a special place in the history and development of the Web3 ecosystem.
 As the birthplace of Ethereum, the country has a deep-rooted and highly respected technical community.
 This legacy, combined with a stable political environment, a strong university system producing top-tier engineering talent, and a welcoming immigration policy, has made Canada a key North American hub for blockchain innovation.